repeaterjs/repeater/README.md

 Because channels execute lazily, the contract for safely consuming channels is relatively simple: **if you call `next`, you must call `return`**.
 This happens automatically when using `for await…of loops` and is easy to enforce when calling `next` manually using control-flow syntax like `try/finally`.

 ### Channels respond to backpressure.
 The naive `listen` function above has an additional, potentially more insidious problem, which is that it pushes events onto an unbounded array.
-One can imagine creating a scroll listening async iterator and having the scroll handler continuously push to the `events` array and while those values are being pulled slowly or not at all.
-As the user continues scrolling, the `events` array will continue to grow, eventually causing application performance to degrade.
+One can imagine creating a scroll listening async iterator and having the scroll handler continuously push to the `events` array, even if those values are being pulled slowly or not at all.
+As the user scrolls, the `events` array would continue to grow, eventually causing application performance to degrade.
 This is often referred to as the “fast producer, slow consumer“ problem, and while it might not seem like a big issue for short-lived browser sessions, it is crucial to deal with when writing long-running server processes with node.js.

 Inspired by Clojure’s `core.async`, channels provide three solutions for dealing with slow consumers.